How to Archive Web Content – Merge MHTML Files with GroupDocs.Merger for Java

 Installation

 Integrating GroupDocs.Merger into your project is straightforward.
-Choose from the following methods:
+Choose the method that matches your build system.

 Maven